pepopowitz/your-first-react-app-exercises/exercise-5/README.md

 ### Static HTML

 JSX can be used to render static HTML.
 Currently, Exercise.js is rendering a single `div` element.

-👉 Modify the `Friends` component to render an `h1` element as a child of the `div`.
+👉 Modify the `Friends` function component to render an `h1` element as a child of the `div`.

 Inside the h1, place some static text, like "Hello, Friends!".